 One practical use of text analytics in the video game industry would be analyzing reviews.
 We could collect reviews from various review websites like Metacritic and GameSpot, and perform various analyses to have a general sense of what users think about a particular game.
-Word frequency analysis collates the total frequency of all words and see what words appeared most frequently in the entire collection of reviews.
+Word frequency analysis collates the total frequency of all words and sees what words appeared most frequently in the entire collection of reviews.

 This can also be combined with sentiment analysis, to see what words are associated with positive or negative feedback, allowing the audience to further pinpoint which areas to utilize or strengthen on.
-For example, in my sentiment analysis of reviews about Animal Crossing: New Horizons (ACHN) on Metacritic, negative reviews are associated with words like limits, dictator, and restricted, suggesting these users are not happy with the game design (see Figure 1).
+For example, in my sentiment analysis of reviews about Animal Crossing: New Horizons (ACHN) on Metacritic, negative reviews are associated with words like limits, dictator, and restricted, suggesting these users are not happy with the game design.
 Using this information Nintendo could perhaps launch different marketing campaigns or even different games for this particular group of players.

 In addition, text analytics in reviews can be more useful when complemented with analysis of other dimensions like ratings.
 Combining the sentiment score of each review and the associated rating, we can see what exactly users think about the game, or if the users are truly happy or disappointed with the game.
-Google search interest can also be used as a good start to gauge the general interest of a game and have a more holistic view of the users’ feedback.
-In the case of ACNH, more people are searching for ACNH since January 2020 (Figure 2) but the ratings on Metacritic are low.
+Google search interest can also be used as a good start to gauge the general interest in a game and have a more holistic view of the users’ feedback.
+In the case of ACNH, more people are searching for ACNH since January 2020 but the ratings on Metacritic are low.

-This can be a prompt to understand the people who are writing the reviews, and if this group of players is a true representation of the larger ACNH playerbase.
+This can be a prompt to understand the people who are writing the reviews, and if this group of players is a true representation of the larger ACNH player base.